FREE GAME and Review

 The game is rather fun and satisfying initially, but gets tiresome quite quickly.
-The sound effects are pretty much what you'd expect for a game from the early 1980s (pretty awful by today's standards), and the gameplay and graphics are simple.
-Nonetheless, the game remains a classic and is fun to play every once in a while.
+The sound effects are pretty much what you'd expect for a game from the early 1980s, and the gameplay and graphics are simple.

 Special Instructions : Be patient for this game to load.
 To fire your pistol click your mouse button.

 Did you know?
 The highest level you can reach in Duck Hunt is 100, as a glitch appears making it impossible to progress any further.